-The responsible person has a duty to ensure that the fire risk assessment remains valid.
-If the responsible person has a reason to suspect that the fire risk assessment is no longer valid then a review of the FRA will be required.
-The responsible person will hold the responsibility.
+The duty holder has a duty to ensure that the fire risk assessment remains valid.
+If the duty holder has a reason to suspect that the fire risk assessment is no longer valid then a review of the FRA will be required.
+The duty holder will hold the responsibility.